 A Beginner's Guide to Understanding Medicare Coverage and Benefits

-Medicare is a federal health insurance program for individuals who are 65 years or older, as well as for some younger individuals with disabilities.
+Medicare is a federal health insurance program for those age 65 and older as well as for some younger people with disabilities.
 It is divided into four parts that offer different types of coverage:

 Part A: Hospital Insurance Part A covers inpatient hospital care, skilled nursing facilities, hospice care, and home health care.
 It is generally considered the foundation of Medicare coverage and is premium-free for most individuals.